Windower/Lua/addons/chatPorter/README.md

 //cp [l|p|t] [blue|b] #: Sets blue value for RGB color of text in textbox.

 ###Changelog:
-* v0.0  5/20/13 Created addon.
+* v0.0  05/20/13 Created addon.
-* v1.0  5/22/13 Testing, variable setup, boolean conversion, added toggles.
+* v1.0  05/22/13 Testing, variable setup, boolean conversion, added toggles.
-* v1.1  5/25/13 Added l2/p2/t2/r2 options to chat on 2nd char from 1st.
+* v1.1  05/25/13 Added l2/p2/t2/r2 options to chat on 2nd char from 1st.
-* v1.11 5/25/13 Added support for FFOChat replying.
+* v1.11 05/25/13 Added support for FFOChat replying.
-* v1.12 5/29/13 Removed testing code, removed unused functions.
+* v1.12 05/29/13 Removed testing code, removed unused functions.
-* v1.13 5/29/13 More cleaning of code, added some color functions, variable formatting.
+* v1.13 05/29/13 More cleaning of code, added some color functions, variable formatting.
-* v1.2  5/31/13 Added settings.xml data and ability to change/use it.
+* v1.2  05/31/13 Added settings.xml data and ability to change/use it.
-* v1.21 5/31/13 Added code to change colors and option to list colors.
+* v1.21 05/31/13 Added code to change colors and option to list colors.
-* v1.3  6/06/13 Added textboxes and user settings for l/p/t chat.
+* v1.3  06/06/13 Added textboxes and user settings for l/p/t chat.
 Redid help options.
-* v1.31 6/07/13 Settings can now be set for each character and are only saved when a change is made.
+* v1.31 06/07/13 Settings can now be set for each character and are only saved when a change is made.
+* v1.32 06/09/13 Fixed bug where textboxes would vanish on first run through.
+Added clear option for textboxes.
+Fixed issue of textbox settings not always saving.